cirrusidentity/ssp-proxy-tutorial/0_Prereqs/README.md

 [nginx-proxy](https://hub.docker.com/r/jwilder/nginx-proxy/) to listen
 on 80/443 and route traffic appropriateley.

+Leave the `nginx-proxy` running through out the tutorial.
+You will make use of it in later steps.

 NOTE: Depending on the configuration of local firewalls, you may need to add a rule to allow all traffic from 10.0.75.1 and 10.0.75.2 for the duration of the tutorial.
 (Windows Only).

 Launch nginx-proxy using some placeholder certificates